-The CiRCE Apprenticeship group is made up of six regional groups: two East Coast groups based in North Carolina (led by Matt Bianco and Buck Holler), a Gulf Coast group based in Houston, Texas (led by Renee Mathis), a West Coast group based in northern California (led by Leah Lutz), a Midwest group based in Ohio (led by Molly Rychener), and a Mid-Atlantic group based in Pennsylvania (led by Christine Mooradian).
+The CiRCE Apprenticeship group is made up of regional groups: three groups based in North Carolina (led by Matt Bianco, Buck Holler, and Heather Shirley), a group based in Houston, Texas (led by Renee Mathis), a group based in the westerm portion of the country that will gather in California, Colorado, and New Mexico (led by Robin Furnish), a group based in Ohio (led by Molly Rychener), and a Mid-Atlantic group that will gather in New Hampshire, Maryland, and Pennsylvania (led by Christine Mooradian).

 Each group launches its year via a week-long retreat in late July or early August.
 During the day, the first, second, and third-year apprentices gather for teachings, reading, and discussions with one another and their head mentor, who guides the literary and pedagogic terrain the group will traverse.
 During the retreat the apprentices teach lessons and observe other apprentices’ lessons.
 In the evenings, apprentices are invited to gather at local restaurants to share meals and form friendships.
 On the last evening of the retreat, each group hosts a banquet to celebrate what the group has accomplished that week and where they are headed in the months to come.